Stiesi/option_investigator/README.md

 ## Plot
 The plot is just reversing the historical data to the future.
 THERE IS NO PREDICTION!

+Data for historical data and dividends is called from yahoo data base.

+There is no warranty or responsibility for correct data and data analyses.

 Have fun!

 Jens

+12.03.2023